nlesc-recruit/PowerSensor3/docs/INSTALLATION_DEVICE.md

     make upload

+### Sensor calibration values
+The sensor calibration values are stored in the microcontroller flash memory.
+In most cases, these values remain in place during a firmware update.
+This is guaranteed only when updating to a firmware with the same minor version.
+It is advised to make a backup of the calibration values before reflashing the firwmare.

 ## Building the firmware
-We provide pre-built binaries [here](https://github.com/nlesc-recruit/PowerSensor3/releases) for default configurations using either any of the supported microcontrollers.
+We provide pre-built binaries [here](https://github.com/nlesc-recruit/PowerSensor3/releases) for default configurations using any of the supported microcontrollers.
 For non-default settings or other customizations, the firmware can be built with the Arduino toolkit as outlined in this section.
 Note that the pre-built binaries use a modified USB transmit buffer size, see the [USB Buffer size](#usb-buffer-size) section.

 The firmware is dependent on a few Arduino tools, these should be installed before continueing.
 First the [arduino-cli](https://github.com/arduino/arduino-cli) package can be installed on Linux via: